Bourne Flower Bed Maintenance Services

 Bourne Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardening near wetlands or protected areas in Bourne requires compliance with the Wetlands Protection Act, including permits (NOI or RDA) for work within 10-25 feet of wetlands or streams, with seasonal restrictions during wildlife breeding (April-Aug).
-Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
-Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, coneflower, Joe-Pye weed, and native milkweeds.
-Delay perennial cutback until spring to protect overwintering insects and coordinate with municipal pollinator initiatives.
-Mulch flower beds with 2-4 inches of organic material to control runoff and erosion, especially on glacial till or clay soils, and use silt fencing on slopes during renovations.
-Edge restraints prevent mulch migration to storm drains, supporting MS4 stormwater compliance.
+Gardening near Bourne’s wetlands and conservation lands requires strict adherence to the Wetlands Protection Act and local bylaws.
+Any installation or renovation within 10-25 feet of wetlands or streams may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), especially during wildlife breeding season (April-Aug).
+Protecting existing tree root systems is essential—avoid cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm, and delay perennial cutbacks until spring to support overwintering insects.
+Mulch flower beds with 2-4 inches of organic material to control erosion, and use silt fencing on slopes during renovations.
+Coordinate with municipal pollinator and stormwater initiatives for best practices.

 Bourne Conservation Department